Social Insurance Tribunalshelping people appeal decisions about benefits payments

 Download this information

-To turn all of this information about the Social Insurance Tribunals into a PDF, click the ‘download info as PDF’ button on the right of this page.
+To turn all of this information about the Social Insurance Tribunals into a PDF, click the ‘download info as PDF’ button at the bottom of this page.

-This description of the role of a member of the Social Insurance Appeals Tribunal has been researched by Women in Public Life volunteers.
-If you spot an error, please do let us know by emailing firstname.lastname@example.org.
+This description of the role of a member of the Social Insurance Appeals Panel has been researched by Women in Public Life volunteers.
+If you spot an error, or have a question, please do let us know by emailing email@example.com.